martinthomson/http-request-date/draft-thomson-httpapi-date-requests.md

 This might be used to fingerprint clients {{UWT}} or to identify clients with vulnerability to attacks that depend on incorrect clocks.

+Clients can randomize the value that they provide the server to obscure the true value of their clock and prevent linking of requests over time.
+However, this increases the risk that a server will reject a request due to it being unacceptable.

 {{scope}} contains a discussion of the security and privacy concerns associated with date correction.